pairie-koh/pairie-koh/README.md

 ## Research Background
 My academic work sits at the intersection of DeFi and financial stability:

-- **Stablecoin Risk** — Studying how wrapped stablecoins create shadow-banking dynamics in DeFi
+- **Stablecoin Risk**: Studying how wrapped stablecoins create shadow-banking dynamics in DeFi
-- **Market Microstructure** — Analyzing leverage, liquidity, and contagion across protocols using on-chain data
+- **Market Microstructure**: Analyzing leverage, liquidity, and contagion across protocols using on-chain data

 ## Get in Touch
 📧 pk@kenziwealth.com